Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Simulation-based inference methodology

 We summarize the results of such a test in Fig.~\ref{fig:coverage_converged}.
 The empirical coverage $\hat z$ is shown as function of the confidence levels $z$ for 1000 test simulations.
 We also show the error band based on Jeffreys interval, with the widths determined by the number of test simulations used.
 We furthermore indicate the empirical coverage in terms of $1-\hat \alpha$ (horizontal numbers) for typical values of the confidence level $1-\alpha$ (vertical numbers).
 In this particular example, the $68.27\%$ ($95.45\%$) highest posterior density region contains the ground truth value in $70.50\%$ ($96.00\%$) of the cases, and is hence slightly conservative, or equivalently the confidence intervals slightly over-cover (and are thus conservative).
 In the case of perfect coverage, one would expect the black line and the green dashed line in Fig.~\ref{fig:coverage_converged} to perfectly overlap.
 Should the black line lie above the green line, the confidence intervals over-cover (and are thus conservative; see the right panel of Fig.~\ref{fig:coverage_converged}), while if the black line lies below the confidence intervals under-cover (\textit{i.e.}~are over-confident).

 Figures like Fig.~\ref{fig:coverage_converged} can be used to test and validate the correct statistical behavior of an inference network, which is particularly useful when one does not have a ground-truth against which to compare the results (\eg\ in the examples given below, our ground truth is taken to be a converged \MCMC).
 For over-conservative or overconfident networks, those figures can be also used to provide corrections to quoted credible levels.
-In Sec.\ \ref{sec:amort}, we use empirical coverage plots in order to double-check and confirm the convergence of our posterior estimators for CMB data.
+In Sec.\ \ref{sec:amort}, we use empirical coverage plots in order to double-check and confirm the convergence of our posterior estimators for CMB data. { Note that similar tests and plots have appear in the literature in \cite{dax2021real,hermans2021averting,Jeffrey:2021fcg}.
+Additionally, while what we propose is a necessary condition for the calibration of our approximate posteriors, it is not sufficient.
+Moreover, we only test the consistency of our approximation of the posterior given the simulation model and prior choice.
+Developing more tests in order to trust results generated by \SBI\ is worthwhile and ongoing work.}